 Eazigrazer is very robust.
 It can be used outside in the field or inside the stable, is fine to be left out in all weathers, and will withstand being thrown around by your horse.
 Of course everything has its limit, but it will survive most things!

 However, if after an introductory period you feel you would prefer to continue with tying your Eazigrazer, or that it will work better for you and your horse, then of course you should continue to do so.
+We also recommend securing your hay feeder as a permanent option when using in a stable.

 How easy is it to soak hay?